faithdennis/faithdennis/README.md

 ✨ My goal is to develop strong software dev skills and knowledge of fundamental concepts in DevOps and AI/ML and use them in algorithm development and deployment and perception in distributed robotic systems.

-My current strengths: detail oriented, values clean, well designed code, good problem solving skills, experience teaching others, learning new things and utilizing resources, work ethic, generalist knowledge, retains strong intuitions
+My current strengths: detail oriented, values clean, well designed code, good problem solving skills, experience teaching others, learning new things and utilizing resources, work ethic, generalist knowledge, retains good intuition of things I've learning

 My current areas of opportunity: stepping away from a task I'm trying to complete, remembering built-in functions and syntax and retaining details I don't use a lot, lack of experience in industry